-When you have difficulties in a relationship how do you decide whether to see a couple therapist or an individual therapist?
+When you have difficulties in a relationship, how do you decide whether to see a couples therapist or an individual therapist?

-This can be a difficult question because it can be hard to work out whose problems belong to whom.
-It can be confusing to know whether you have picked the wrong person or whether there is something in yourself that you haven’t dealt with that needs revisiting.
+This can be a difficult question, because at first even addressing the fact there is a problem is difficult in itself, but it can also be hard to determine who’s problems belong to whom and how these affect a relationship.
+It can be confusing to understand whether you have chosen the wrong person, or whether you’re struggling to deal with unresolved issues that need revisiting.

-In general terms, couple counselling focuses on the relationship between the couple primarily, and the way they communicate.
-Individual therapy on the other hand focuses on the individual and what has shaped them as a person, and what they bring to the relationship in terms of old hurts, fears, and anxieties.
+In simplistic terms, couples counselling focuses on the relationship between the couple primarily, and the couple’s communication.
+On the other hand, individual therapy focuses on the individual and what has shaped them as a person, what they bring to the relationship in terms of old hurts, fears, and anxieties.